lifeofdan/hugo/content/sermons/Joshua14-WhollyFollowTheLord.md

 Have you ever been alone in following God?
 It isn't easy.

 ## Wholly Follow the Lord, He Will Give You Strength
+When we wholly follow the Lord, sometimes we will have to do it alone.
+However, He will with us and give us strength.

+>**_Joshua 14:10-11_**

+>[10] And now, behold, the LORD has kept me alive, just as he said, these forty-five years since the time that the LORD spoke this word to Moses, while Israel walked in the wilderness.
+And now, behold, I am this day eighty-five years old.
+[11] I am still as strong today as I was in the day that Moses sent me; my strength now is as my strength was then, for war and for going and coming.

+Forty-five years.
+That is a long time to wait to realise a promise.
+Sometimes I tell Cody that I will do something later in the same day and he will find it hard to wait that long.
+Here we see that Caleb waits 45 years to realise the promise of God.
+We see many people in the Bible who wait a long time to realise the promises of God.
+We see the example of Abraham and how long he waited for the promised birth of Isaac.
+We see Israel waiting on the Messiah for hundreds of years.
+We personally probably know people who have waited their entire lives to see the Lord's second coming and who have died waiting.
+I don't think any of us have that much patience built into us.
+That in itself, must be divine.
+However, I think that it is amazing to see that after 45 years that Caleb can say:

+>"I am this day eighty-five years old.
+[11] I am still as strong today as I was in the day that Moses sent me; my strength now is as my strength was then," **Joshua 14:10b-11a**

 ## Wholly Follow the Lord, and You Will Inherit